boots-edu/textbook/source/original/week7.md

 * And our polygon
   * We see the parameters and their types and description\.
   * The return values
-  * It’s side effects
+  * It's side effects
-  * It’s parent class
+  * It's parent class
   * It is a function
   * An example of how to call it\.